 Another thing I must tell you is that there are no fast food chains here, almost no swanky buildings and no door numbers.
 In a long time, I hadn’t seen houses with names written on the gates or at their front doors.
 It really did feel like another place, another country.

-I also couldn’t help noticing was that this city seemed an extremely dog friendly city.
+I also couldn’t help noticing was that this city seemed an extremely dog-friendly city.
 There were so many dogs out on the streets, big ones, tiny ones and dogs of every breed and colour.
 Several shops had doggie bowls with water at their doors, so that the canine tourists walking around town could take a sip if thirsty.

 When I was reading up about the place, I found that this place had this rather unheard of law of prohibiting the use of high heels without permit.
-I hear that the idea is to prevent people from suing the city for uneven pavement of the side walks.
-Unfortunately I had come across this piece of information only after I got back from my visit, or I could have taken notice of what kind of footwear everybody was wearing.
+I hear that the idea is to prevent people from suing the city for the uneven pavement of the side walks.
+Unfortunately I had come across this piece of information only after I got back from my visit, or I’d definitely taken notice of what kind of footwear everybody was wearing.
 I’m not even sure many people know about the law.
 Maybe I’d have known if I had gone in heels.
-That was day I was wearing the most comfortable flats I had (with soles like that of a running shoe) and so I got to really enjoy the walk down Ocean Avenue.
+That was a day I was wearing the most comfortable flats I had (with soles like that of a running shoe) and so I got to really enjoy the walk down Ocean Avenue.

-Ocean Avenue is a road that turns off Highway one, passes through downtown Carmel and then goes all the way down to the beach.
+Ocean Avenue is a road that turns off Highway one, passes through downtown Carmel and then goes all the way down to the coast.
 If you like scenic drives, you can continue down past Carmel City Beach and embark on a seaside drive past several sea-front homes and inns and beaches and finally get to Carmel River Beach.